OffensiverHase/HeiabubuLang/docs/heiabubulang.md

  - you don't have to specify an else block, the programm continues with the next statement after the if

 ### While ###
-While is used to execuate a code block while a condition is `true`
+While is used to execuate a code block while a condition is `true`:
 ```python
 a <- 0
 while a < 10 {